 Kathy Leichter is an award-winning documentary producer, director, and impact producer with over twenty-five years of experience.
-She has extensive experience designing and implementing successful outreach and engagement campaigns for documentaries, and has produced over 300 impact events across the country on issues including economic justice, mental health, women, civil discourse, juvenile justice, and Jewish identity and the Holocaust.
+She has extensive experience designing and implementing successful outreach and engagement campaigns for documentaries, and has produced over 300 impact events across the country on issues including racial and economic justice, climate change, mental health, women, civil discourse, juvenile justice, and Jewish identity.
 Leichter directed and produced A Day’s Work, A Day’s Pay, in association with ITVS, which follows three welfare recipients in New York City, and designed and directed the film’s 5-year audience engagement campaign.
 Her most recent film, Here One Day, about mental illness and suicide, premiered at IDFA, won Best Documentary and the Jury Prize at the Scottish Mental Health Arts and Film Festival, and is now the centerpiece of a national screening initiative that Leichter designed and currently directs.

 Xuan Vu is a documentary editor whose independent documentary work spans the globe, from films about orphaned children in Colombia to non-profit sustainability efforts in Haiti to female migrant workers in Nepal.
 She has garnered international recognition at numerous festivals and won several distinguished awards, including the “Audience Award for Best Feature Doc” at the 2018 New Orleans Film Festival for her work on While I Breathe, I Hope, the “Audience Choice Award for Best Feature” at the 2015 Viet Film Fest for her work on Can, and the “CHOICE Award for Best Documentary Feature” from the Broadcast Critics of America for her work on Stealing America: Vote by Vote.
 Vu’s editorial contributions to network television series such as America By The Numbers, Dark Net, The Story of Cool, and This is Life with Lisa Ling, have been broadcast on CNN, Showtime, PBS, MSNBC, and Animal Planet, among others.